luigisaetta/jobs_bp/README.md

-# jobs_bp
+# OCI Data SCience JOBS Best Practices
-This repository contains a set of examples with best practices for using **Data Science Jobs**
+This repository contains a set of examples, with best practices for using **Data Science Jobs**

+In OCI Data Science you can execute your Python code, for example to train a ML model, interactively using Notebook Sessions.
+But very often you want to run that code in "batch mode", in order to be able to execute every time exactly the same steps.

+In OCI Data Science you can launch:
+* OCI DataFlow application, based on Apache Spark
+* OCI DataScience JOBS.

 With **Data Science JOBS** you can do in batch mode:
 * Data Preparation